Misha, A-level student

 Mikhail joined Algorithm in Year 11, jumping straight into the second year of his GCSEs.
-Driven, motivated and eager to learn, Mikhail noted a definite learning curve at the start of the year, but one that has opened many new doors.
+Driven, motivated and eager to learn, Mikhail noted a definite learning curve at the start of last year, but one that has opened many new doors.

 I don’t find it difficult at all.
 The programmes are very different and it’s easy for me to study both the Russian and the British programmes at the same time.
 What’s great about it, is the wider understanding of some topics.
 It really helps me to improve my understanding in some spheres connected to science, and humanities; subjects that are connected to community are different, so it helps me to increase my knowledge.
 I find it interesting to study both programmes at the same time; different people, different teachers.

 I eventually understood that I would need a British education in my life, that it will give me more opportunities.
 I decided to come here and start my education with you.
 Before Algorithm, I went to a standard Russian school and English courses.
 I understood that I didn’t really have much in common with those kids.
 They wanted very different things in their life, in their future – they wanted less, from themselves, from life, from others, than I did.
 When I understood this, I thought that it was time to change something, to find something new.
 It was my initiative to change schools; I found this school through a friend of mine, who is studying here.

 For those who are motivated enough and enjoy studying, like I do, and for those who know what they want from life and have high expectations of their education, Algorithm is the best place.
 I find that it’s great how the teachers here are really interested in their subjects.
 They truly enjoy doing their job.
 Of course, the understanding of their subject is really deep.
 Most students are really motivated, and they motivate me to do my best and to search for something new within me.